svnoak/badge-it-up/README.md

 Copy the Link (<https://survey-XXXXXXXXasdasd.run.app>) that is in the top

-Click on "Edit and Deploy new Revision"
+Click on *Edit and Deploy new Revision*
 Scroll down to "Environment variables"
 And add the following variables: